Quotes As Mental Models: Using Deep Wisdom For Clear Thinking And Simple Living

 1. Protect Your Mental Space

-At the end of each day, reflect on one idea you applied.
+At the end of each day, reflect on one situation where a mental model influenced your decision.
+This reinforces learning and strengthens recall.

 Frequently Asked Questions: Mastering Quotes as Mental Models